ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v35.md

 ### FortiGate Security Appliance - Deprecated
 {: #relnotes_v35-fortigate-security}

-Automated deployment of the FortiGate Security Appliance service using the {{site.data.keyword.vmwaresolutions_short}} console has been deprecated.
+Automated deployment of the FortiGate Security Appliance service by using the {{site.data.keyword.vmwaresolutions_short}} console has been deprecated.
 Use the {{site.data.keyword.cloud_notm}} catalog to order and configure the FortiGate Security Appliance service.
 For more information about ordering the service through the {{site.data.keyword.cloud_notm}} catalog, see [FortiGate Security Appliance](https://cloud.ibm.com/catalog/infrastructure/fortigate-security-appliance-group).
 {:deprecated}

 ### Gateway Appliances